John Harrison Clark: Later life and death

 Clark became a successful farmer, experimenting with the growing of rubber, cotton and other plants previously absent from the area.
 His cotton plantation developed promisingly for a few years, but he abandoned it after heavy rain destroyed an entire crop around 1909.
 He remained on the farm until the late 1910s, when he either gave or sold it to Catholic missionaries, and moved to Broken Hill, one of the largest settlements in what had become Northern Rhodesia in 1911.
 Here he lived for the rest of his life.
 Retaining "Changa-Changa" as a nickname, he helped to develop various businesses and events, acted as a partner in the first licensed brewery in Northern Rhodesia (alongside Lester Blake-Jolly), and became "one of the pillars of society in the Broken Hill of those days", according to Spurr.
 He owned one of the first automobiles in Northern Rhodesia—a dark green Ford Model T.

 According to Brelsford, the elderly Harrison Clark remained highly respected among the indigenous people and was sometimes called upon to settle disputes.
 His last job was personnel manager at a local mine.
 He dedicated his final years to the writing of a book about his life, the manuscript for which was lost when his house burned down.
 Clark alleged that the BSAC orchestrated the fire to stop him from publishing unflattering information about the early days of Company rule.
-He died from heart disease in Broken Hill on 9 December 1927, aged about 67, and was buried in the Protestant section of the town cemetery.
+He died from heart disease in Broken Hill on 9 December 1927, aged about 67, and was buried in the Protestant section of the town cemetery, plot 172.
 The modest savings he possessed at the time of his death were left to his sister in Port Elizabeth.

 According to M D D Newitt, Clark embodied much of the pioneering spirit of the time and was "an object of legend" to his fellow frontiersmen.
 "He had led a wild, tough life but it had not turned him either into a rascal or into an uncouth bush dweller," Brelsford writes.
 "Changa-Changa" endured in the local vernacular as a word roughly meaning "boss", and was still in use in Zambia in the 1970s.
 Summarising Clark's life, Peter Duignan and Lewis Gann conclude that he "experienced in his own person the transition from bush feudalism to capitalism."